 Deichmann and her colleagues take an interdisciplinary conservation and sustainability research approach to problem-solving.
 They have developed best practices that use technical and nature-based solutions for sustainable ecosystem management to produce co-benefits for nature and people.
 Examples include the use of natural canopy bridges to mitigate fragmentation of tropical forests, the use of alternative lighting to mitigate the impacts of artificial light at night on wildlife, and the modification of climate change mitigation projects to improve outcomes for biodiversity.
 Deichmann and her colleagues have also contributed a wealth of new information about the remote areas in which they work and share that knowledge to inform protected-area management plans and decision-making.
 Working with in-country scientists and field assistants, Deichmann strives to integrate capacity building into all her research programs.

-Deichmann earned her Bachelor of Science in zoology at Colorado State University in 2002, and earned a doctoral degree in biological sciences at Louisiana State University in 2009.
-She has conducted research in a number of countries, including Ecuador, Peru, Brazil, French Guiana, Suriname, Gabon and Costa Rica.
-Before beginning her position at the Smithsonian, she worked for the Organization for Tropical Studies in Costa Rica, and then as a research associate with the Rapid Assessment Program (RAP) at Conservation International.
-There, she co-authored a book that reviewed the first 20 years of RAP, led field training for local university students and conducted rapid assessments of herpetofauna.
-Deichmann is a member of the Association for Tropical Biology and Conservation, the Society for Conservation Biology and a founding member of the Women in Nature Network.
+Deichmann completed her bachelor's degree in zoology at Colorado State University in 2002, and earned a doctorate in biological sciences at Louisiana State University in 2009.
+She has conducted research in several countries, including Ecuador, Peru, Brazil, French Guiana, Suriname, Gabon, and Costa Rica.
+Before beginning her position at the Smithsonian, she worked for the Organization for Tropical Studies in Costa Rica, and then as a research associate with the Rapid Assessment Program (RAP) at Conservation International, where she co-authored a book reviewing the first 20 years of RAP, led field trainings for local university students and conducted rapid assessments of herpetofauna.
+Deichmann is a member of the Association for Tropical Biology and Conservation, the Society for Conservation Biology, and a founding member of the Women in Nature Network.